How a love for animals, sparked the start of a sheep sanctuary for student Abby

 With balancing all her full-time work and volunteering, Abby was inspired to study Complete Animal Care with us through distance learning.

 "I actually looked at a few courses before I settled on the animal care bundle.
-There were various reasons for my choice, one being that I have been out of studying for quite a while so I thought that level 2 would be a nice way to ease myself back into studying before moving onto level 3 and 4."
+There were various reasons for my choice, one being that I have been out of studying for quite a while so I thought that level 2 would be a nice way to ease myself back into studying before moving onto levels 3 and 4.

 "When I signed up for the course, the main thing I wanted to achieve was to develop my knowledge and understanding of animal care.
 I want to be able to work with a wider range of animals as well as the ones I’ve already got experience with."

 "My ambition for the past few years was to be able to set up a sheep sanctuary, and a few weeks ago I finally opened The Same-Star Sheep Sanctuary.

 "I currently have eight sheep under my full-time care, several with special needs, plus a handful of rescue chickens and turkeys which I’ve somehow picked up over the years, and my two bunnies who I took on after their owner couldn’t keep them."

 Animals and studying combined have helped Abby cope with depression.
 She felt that she wanted to give something back to the animals.

 "I am so passionate about animals because they saved me.
 Unfortunately, from a very young age, I have suffered from depression.
 The sheep and my lambing work really gave me a reason to live and pulled me through some very dark times.
 To me, the best and only way I can thank them is by saving them."